Skip to main content

 Our Recommendation for Most Sacramento Homeowners

 For most Sacramento homeowners replacing an aging system — particularly those replacing systems 15+ years old — a heat pump offers lower long-term operating costs, available incentives that reduce upfront cost, and excellent performance in our mild climate.
 The case for heat pumps in Sacramento is strong.
+If both your furnace and AC are near end of life, a full HVAC system replacement is usually cheaper than staged replacement and unlocks the biggest SMUD rebates.

 Have questions about heat pump vs. gas for your specific home?
 Call PULSE HVAC at (916) 850-2221.
 We'll walk you through the numbers for your situation.